Fragility of surface states in non-Wigner Dyson topological insulators: Spectral-flow: Boundary perspective

 and from it the Chern number,

-This is the surface Chern number mentioned previously in section~\ref{sec:AIII}.
-While its numerical value may vary depending on the realization of the coupling between the trivial and the chiral bands, its parity is determined by that of the bulk winding number.
+This is the surface Chern number mentioned previously in section~\ref{sec:AIII}; the prefactor of $2$ accounts for the identical contributions of the positive- and negative-energy surface bands, which are related by chiral symmetry.
+While the numerical value of $\textrm{Ch}$ may vary depending on the realization of the coupling between the trivial and the chiral bands, its parity is determined by that of the bulk winding number.
 For further discussion of this point, we refer to section~\ref{Sec:UFO_Surface}.